juliendangers/chat-grpc-poc/README.md

 # Scala gRPC

-POC of gRPC with Scala language
+POC of gRPC with Scala & NodeJS languages

 ## Requirements